2021 Stanley Cup playoffs: Goaltenders

-Television
+Media

 In Canada, for the seventh postseason under Rogers Media's current 12-year contract, coverage was broadcast by Sportsnet and CBC under the Hockey Night in Canada brand, and streamed on Sportsnet Now, CBCSports.ca (for games televised by CBC), or the subscription service Rogers NHL Live.

 For this season, lead play-by-play voice Jim Hughson did not call any of Sportsnet's playoff games, having opted to work only nationally televised Vancouver Canucks home games during the regular season.
-Consequently, Chris Cuthbert joined lead colour commentator Craig Simpson on Sportsnet's lead broadcast team, calling the Canadiens–Maple Leafs series on-site for the First Round, the Jets–Canadiens series in the Second Round, the Golden Knights–Canadiens series in the semifinals, and the entire 2021 Stanley Cup Finals.
+Consequently, Chris Cuthbert joined lead colour commentator Craig Simpson on Sportsnet's lead broadcast team, calling the Canadiens–Maple Leafs series on-site for the first round, the Jets–Canadiens series in the second round, the Golden Knights–Canadiens series in the semifinals, and the entire 2021 Stanley Cup Finals.
 Harnarayan Singh and Louie DeBrusk served as the secondary team, doing a similar role for the Oilers–Jets series.
 John Bartlett and Garry Galley served as the tertiary team, calling a select number of games from the West, Central, and East Division series inside the Sportsnet studios on CBC, while those broadcast on Sportsnet were simulcasts of NBC Sports' feeds.

 This marked the final postseason under NBC Sports' 10-year contract for American television rights to the NHL.
 All national coverage of games were aired on either NBCSN, the NBC broadcast network, NHL Network, USA Network, or CNBC.
-During the First Round, excluding games exclusively broadcast on NBC, the regional rights holders of each participating U.S. team produced local telecasts of their respective games.
+During the first round, excluding games exclusively broadcast on NBC, the regional rights holders of each participating U.S. team produced local telecasts of their respective games.